All dogs need toys to keep their brains and bodies busy.

 About: The PetSafe Manners Minder Remote Rewarder is a simple way to remind your doggo who’s the bestest boy, even when you’re not right next to him.
 With a remote range of up to 100 feet, you can dispense treats to your pooch to redirect from distractions like the doorbell or that pesky squirrel on the porch, or you can work on commands in the training ring.

-- Links a food rewarded to desired good behavior
+- COMMUNICATE: Links a food reward to desired good behavior

-- Extendable target wand can be used with our without the base
+- VERSATILE: Extendable training wand can be used with or without the base

-- Hand held remote operates up to 100 feet away
+- TRAIN FROM A DISTANCE: Hand held remote operates up to 100 feet away

 The PetSafe Manners Minder is remote controlled, so you — rather than your pooch — remain in control of when the treat comes out.
 This is a very helpful feature for the gluttonous goobers out there.